 4.00 credits.
 (Power of Language Core Course) Continued review and expansion of basic grammar and vocabulary introduced in Spanish 211 in the four skills of speaking, listening, writing, and reading.
 Development of more advanced tasks such as describing, narrating, and hypothesizing.
-In-class work develops oral proficiency at the intermediate level; out-of-class work, including online assignments and continued work with selected website materials, enhances writing and reading proficiencies.
-Sociocultural awareness is developed through media in the target language that supplement proficiency-oriented materials.
-Prerequisite(s): SP 211, or placement by examination.
+In-class work develops oral proficiency at the intermediate level; out-of-class work enhances writing and reading proficiencies.
+Sociocultural awareness is developed through media in the target language that supplement proficiency-oriented materials. \Prerequisite(s): SP 211, or placement by examination.